How Do You Know if You Have a Dislocated Shoulder?

 The immediate treatment for a dislocated shoulder is a closed reduction.
 During a closed reduction, the ball of the upper arm bone is placed back into the joint socket.
 Severe pain stops almost immediately once the shoulder is back in place.
 This can sometimes be done on the field but often requires a trip to the ER to have the reduction done with sedation.

-Your Raleigh Orthopaedic physician may immobilize the shoulder in a sling or other device for several weeks following treatment.
+Your physician may immobilize the shoulder in a sling or other device for several weeks following treatment.
 Plenty of early rest is needed.
 The sore area can be iced 3 to 4 times a day.
-After the pain and swelling go down, rehabilitation exercises will be prescribed to help restore the shoulder’s range of motion and strengthen the muscles.
+After the pain and swelling go down, rehabilitation exercises will be prescribed to help restore the shoulder’s range of motion and strengthen the muscles, beginning with gentle muscle toning exercises.
+Later on, weight training can be introduced.
 Rehabilitation may also help prevent dislocation of the shoulder again in the future.
-Rehabilitation will begin with gentle muscle toning exercises.
-Later, weight training can be added.

-Learn more about therapy services at Raleigh Orthopaedic.
+Learn more about our therapy services offered at Raleigh Orthopaedic.

 If shoulder dislocation becomes a recurrent problem, a brace can sometimes help, especially for players returning to contact sports.
 However, if therapy and bracing fail, surgery may be needed to repair or tighten the torn or stretched ligaments that help hold the joint in place, particularly in young athletes.